-- 9. Any cases of discrimination, harassment, bullying, or victimisation will be taken very seriously by the University.
-Any employee or student found to have committed unlawful discrimination or harassment will be subject to the relevant disciplinary action.
-Appropriate action will be taken, where possible if any member of the public, visitor, or service provider is involved in discrimination or harassment. - Definitions of discrimination, harassment, and victimisation can be found in Annex A.

-- 11. Any employee or student who believes that they may have been the victim of discrimination, harassment, bullying, or victimisation should refer to the University's Dignity at Work and Study Policy and Procedures these outline how they can be supported and the next steps or options suitable to them. - 12.
-Members of the public should address their complaint to the University service to which their complaint relates in the first instance. - 13.
+- 3.9.
+Any cases of discrimination, harassment, bullying, or victimisation will be taken seriously by the University.
+Any employee or student found to have committed unlawful discrimination or harassment will be subject to the relevant disciplinary action. - 3.10.
+Definitions of discrimination, harassment, and victimisation can be found in Annex A. - 3.11.
+Any employee or student who believes that they may have been the victim of discrimination, harassment, bullying, or victimisation should refer to the University's Dignity at Work and Study Policy and Procedures these outline how they can be supported and the next steps or options suitable to them. - 3.12.
+Members of the public should address their complaint to the University service to which their complaint relates in the first instance. - 3.13.
 Employees, students, or other parties who make a complaint of discrimination have the right to do so without fear of victimisation, and the University will make every effort to ensure that any complaints are dealt with fairly and within the agreed timescales, as outlined in the relevant Policies and Procedures.